-This part of the website is focused on reptiles found on the Greek Island of Kos in the Dodecanese Islands which are located in the Aegean Sea.
-Kos is particularly close to mainland Turkey.
+This section is focused on reptiles found on the Greek Island of Kos in the Dodecanese Islands which are located in the Aegean Sea.

 We have been unable to find a reliable checklist of reptile species found on the Island.